-I write, design & draw.
+I write, design, draw & teach yoga.

 I’m a writer, designer and artist living outside of Montréal, Canada.
 I grew up in the suburban flatlands of southern Ontario, surrounded by city life and not much nature.
 I’ve drawn since I could hold a pencil.
 After attending architecture school, a few stints in New York City and three detours through India, I found myself slowly but surely inspired to go on another trajectory.

 We live in times of great transition, when old cultural myths and institutions no longer hold.
 In the ongoing evolution of human consciousness, part of the process involves constructing new myths — new images of who we are in relation to the universe.
 My writing and creative work explores the relationship between the mysteries of nature and the collective human psyche, in the making of a new mythology — not the modern myths of “progress” and conquest of nature, but of an emergent, interconnected “Gaian mind.”
-I am searching for patterns of the positive, the uplifting and the transcendental: stories about urban and societal renewal, transformation, wholeness, permaculture, treehouses, and the miracles of the everyday, present moment.
+I am searching for patterns of the positive, the uplifting and the transcendental: stories about urban and societal renewal, transformation, wholeness, permaculture, treehouses, technological alchemy and the miracles of the everyday, present moment.